OhYash/KnowledgeDay/_posts/2020-11-29-bostons-robots.md

 This is again late, I had a super packed week the last one and I couldn't get time for anything tbh.
 I been running late on everything.

 But how are you doing?
-This is the 32nd issue and the first post after the [6 months anniversary](https://knowledgeday.in/half-year/?utm_source=kd-mail-32&utm_medium=email&utm_campaign=bostondynamicsrobots)!
+This is the first post after the [6 months anniversary](https://knowledgeday.in/half-year/?utm_source=kd-mail-32&utm_medium=email&utm_campaign=bostondynamicsrobots)!

 # Boston's Robots
 Here's a fun company you've heard of.
 This is one of the many companies working towards building the best set of universal human replacements for physical activities.